Buttock Nerve Pain (Sciatica, Cluneal Neuralgia, Gluteal Neuralgia)

 Buttock Nerve Pain can include Sciatica, Piriformis Syndrome, Deep Gluteal Syndrome, Cluneal Neuralgia, Gluteal Neuralgia.

 Pain through the buttock and extending into the legs may develop due to a problem along the pathway of a peripheral nerve, outside the spine.
 Pain related to a nerve is called “Neuralgia”.
-You can read more about neuralgia in our previous blog
+You can read more about hip pain from a nerve (neuralgia) in our previous blog

 Nerves of the upper and lower buttock regions.
 SCNs: Superior Cluneal Nerves, MCNs: Middle Cluneal Nerves; ICNs: Inferior Cluneal Nerves; SGN: Superior Gluteal Nerve; IGN: Inferior Gluteal Nerve; PFCN: Posterior Femoral Cutaneous Nerve.
 The large yellow nerve pictured is the Sciatic Nerve.

-Which Nerves May Be Involved With Your Buttock Nerve Pain
+Which Nerves May Be Involved With Your Buttock Pain?

 Nerves that pass through or supply the buttock region include: